pvcraven/arcade_book/source/chapters/08_functions/functions.rst

         return volume

-The great thing about using docstrings in functions is that the comment can be pulled out and put into a website documenting your code using a tool like Sphinx.
-Most languages have similar tools that can help make documenting your code a breeze.
+The great thing about using docstrings in functions is that the comment can be pulled out and put into a website.
+That can be part of a larger website that documents your code.
+Most languages have similar tools that can help make documenting a breeze.
 This can save a lot of time as you start working on larger programs.

 Variable Scope
 --------------

-The use of functions introduces the concept of scope.
+The use of functions introduces the concept of **scope**.
 Scope is where in the code a variable is "alive" and can be accessed.
 For example, look at the code
 below: